 This policy assumes a mutual trust between the City and its Officials and Employees.
 The City shall reimburse Officials and Employees for all reasonable costs incurred on behalf of the City.
 Officials and Employees are expected to use good judgment in spending public funds which have been entrusted to them.
+All expenses incurred while on City business shall reflect a reasonable and prudent use of public funds and shall be incurred only when essential to the functions of City business.
 Misuse or misappropriation of City funds and equipment not in conformance with this policy may result in disciplinary action, which for Employees may include termination of employment.